Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Maximum-Cardinality Matching

 It is known that applying \cref{rule:LP} results in an instance with at most~$2 \tau$ vertices, where~$\tau$ is the vertex cover number (the size of a minimum vertex cover)~\cite{CFK+15}.
 Combining this, the algorithm of \citet{IOY14}, and \cref{lem:LP-equivalent-to-crown} gives the following theorem.

 \begin{theorem} \cref{rule:crown} can be exhaustively applied in~$O(\sqrt{n} m)$ time and the resulting instance has at most~$2\tau$ vertices. \end{theorem}

-We refer to \cref{sec:eval-kernel} for a practical evaluation of the above theoretical upper bound on the number of vertices in the reduced instance.
-However, note that from a theoretical point of view, the kernel given in \cref{thm:fes-lin-kernel} is incomparable to the upper bound above: In a large odd cycle~$C_{2n+1}$, applying the kernel behind \cref{thm:fes-lin-kernel} yields a constant size kernel (as the feedback edge number is one), that is, \cref{thm:fes-lin-kernel} essentially solves this instance. \cref{rule:crown}, however, does not remove a single vertex in this case.
+We refer to \cref{sec:eval-kernel} for a practical evaluation of the theoretical upper bound of \Cref{thm:crown-exhaustive-application} on the number of vertices in the reduced instance.
+However, note that from a theoretical point of view, the kernel given in \cref{thm:fes-lin-kernel} is incomparable to the upper bound of \Cref{thm:crown-exhaustive-application}: In a large odd cycle~$C_{2n+1}$, applying the kernel behind \cref{thm:fes-lin-kernel} yields a constant-size kernel (as the feedback edge number is one), that is, \cref{thm:fes-lin-kernel} essentially solves this instance. \cref{rule:crown}, however, does not remove a single vertex in this case.
 Conversely, applying \cref{rule:crown} on a complete bipartite graph~$K_{3,n}$ (here~$\tau = 3$) solves the instance again, but the kernel behind \cref{thm:fes-lin-kernel} does not remove a single vertex.

 Note that the algorithm behind \cref{thm:crown-exhaustive-application} contains only one step requiring super-linear running time: The computation of a bipartite matching to compute an initial solution for the VC-LP.
-Since computing matchings in practice is much easier in bipartite than in general graphs (even though the known theoretical worst-case running times are the almost the same (they differ by an inverse Ackermann function~\cite{Vaz12}), it is not surprising that our implementation that exhaustively applies \cref{rule:crown} is significantly faster than the state-of-the-art matching implementations on the respective input graph (see~\cref{sec:experiments}).
+Since computing matchings in practice is much easier for bipartite than for general graphs (even though the known theoretical worst-case running times are the same~\cite{Vaz20}, it is not surprising that our implementation that exhaustively applies \cref{rule:crown} is significantly faster than the state-of-the-art matching implementations on the respective input graph (see~\cref{sec:experiments}).